wiegertj/EBG_train/README.md

 │        └── target
 └─────── raw => all datasets (MSA, tree, model file and bootstrap results) as .tar.gz-file
 ```
-## Code
+## Running EBG Training
 ### 0. Decompression
 **Precomputed Training Datatset**
 The current training dataset is stored in /data/processed/final/final.csv as tarball.
-For further processing ```cd``` into the data directory and perform ```tar -xf final.tar.gz```.
+For further processing ```cd``` into the data directory and perform ```tar -xf final.tar.gz```.\
 With this dataset you can directly move to step 4.
 Training.
 **From Scratch**
-If you want to calculate the features and targets from scratch you need to decompress the raw data.
+If you want to calculate the features and targets from scratch you need to decompress the raw data.\
 The raw datasets used for training and testing at /data are compressed in a tar.gz-file.
-For further processing ```cd``` into the data directory and perform ```tar -xf datasets.tar.gz```.
+For further processing ```cd``` into the data directory and perform ```tar -xf datasets.tar.gz```.\
 This creates the subdirector /data/raw with all dataset folders including the raw data (MSA, tree file, model file, bootstrap files) which will be used for feature and target calculation.
 ### 1. Feature Generation
 **Precomputed Features**